 The Board and the senior management of the Company are committed to the principles of good corporate governance and have dedicated significant efforts to provide transparency, accountability and independence of their corporate governance practices.
-During the year ended 31 March 2022 ("Review Period"), the Company has applied the principles in the Corporate Governance Code ("CG Code") as contained in Appendix 15 to the GEM Listing Rules to its corporate governance structure and practices in the manner as described in this corporate governance report.
+During the year ended 31 March 2023 ("Review Period"), the Company has applied the principles in the Corporate Governance Code ("CG Code") as contained in Appendix 15 to the GEM Listing Rules to its corporate governance structure and practices in the manner as described in this corporate governance report.

-During the Review Period, the Company has complied with all the code provisions set out in the CG Code, except for the deviation from code provisions C.2.1 and F.2.2 as explained below.
+During the Review Period, the Company has complied with all the code provisions set out in the CG Code, except for the deviation from code provision C.2.1 as explained below.